Gla-dion/Gla-dion/README.md

 - 👋 Hi, I’m @Gla-dion
 - 👀 I’m interested in product design
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on a software design project
+- 💞️ I’m looking to collaborate on a software design and product design project
 - 📫 How to reach gladysodiong@gmail.com

 <!---